avfaulkner/aws-ec2-desktop-gui/README.md

 - pip install pandas matplotlib datetime boto3 pytz jupyter
 - export region=(your desired region)
 - export AWS_PROFILE=(your aws profile name)
+- in the python files, add your desired variables

 <b>To view the graphs: </b>
 If running in wsl using vscode, `pip install jupyter` to view graph in interactive window, then